unifi-utilities/unifios-utilities/run-pihole/README.md

 ## Steps

 1. On your controller, make a Corporate network with no DHCP server and give it a VLAN.
 For this example we are using VLAN 5.
-2. Copy [10-dns.sh](../dns-common/on_boot.d/10-dns.sh) to /mnt/data/on_boot.d and update its values to reflect your environment
-3. Execute /mnt/data/on_boot.d/10-dns.sh
-4. Copy [20-dns.conflist](../cni-plugins/20-dns.conflist) to /mnt/data/podman/cni.
+2 Copy [20-dns.conflist](../cni-plugins/20-dns.conflist) to /mnt/data/podman/cni.
 This will create your podman macvlan network
+3. Copy [10-dns.sh](../dns-common/on_boot.d/10-dns.sh) to /mnt/data/on_boot.d and update its values to reflect your environment
+4. Execute /mnt/data/on_boot.d/10-dns.sh
 5. Run the pihole docker container, be sure to make the directories for your persistent pihole configuration.
 They are mounted as volumes in the command below.

     ```sh